-Ready to eat up the Kid, the Wolf was about to jump on him, when the meagre little goat made a final request.
-“Can you play tune for my dance before you eat me, so that I am merry for my final moments” asked the Kid.
+Ready to eat up the Kid, the Wolf was about to jump on him, when the meager little goat made a final request.
+“Can you play a tune for my dance before you eat me so that I am merry for my final moments?” asked the Kid.

 The Wolf liked the idea of some music before a feast, so he began to play a tune and the kid began to frolic and jump around as he danced.

-The Wolf regretted having being carried away from his purpose and succumbing to the Kid’s demands.
+The Wolf regretted having been carried away from his purpose and succumbing to the Kid’s demands.